2022 FIFA World Cup qualification (inter-confederation play-offs): Qualified teams

+Venue

 Matches

 For the first time, FIFA decided to hold single-game matches in the World Cup host country, Qatar.
 They were scheduled for 13–14 June 2022 at the Ahmad bin Ali Stadium in Al Rayyan.
 They were originally scheduled for March that year, but were moved due to the changes in the FIFA International Match Calendar caused by the COVID-19 pandemic.